 If you prefer your ramen with a kick, Bari-Uma has spicy options, too.
 Get the kara-tama uma (S$16.90), a pork-flavoured spicy shoyu broth with thick cut grilled chashu and flavoured egg, or the tori kara-uma (grilled chicken spicy soup, $14.90), which adds a fiery intensity to the lighter chicken-based broth.

 Open: Monday to Sunday (9pm to 10pm)

-Its spacious outdoor patio, lush greenery and rustic setting, complete with a small waterfall, lends it an ethereal, out-of-city vibe.
+This Tanglin Vietnamese restaurant has a spacious outdoor patio, lush greenery and rustic setting, complete with a small waterfall, lends it an ethereal, out-of-city vibe.
 Decorated with draping plants and light bulbs, you’d immediately feel like you stepped into a beer garden abroad.

 Like many popular Vietnamese eateries in Singapore, Lucky Saigon Cafe specialises in authentic Vietnamese classics.
 Its extensive menu contains many familiar choices, such as summer rolls (rice paper rolls comprising rice noodles, vegetables, herbs, and shrimp or pork, S$6.50) and traditional Vietnamese slice beef pho (S$12.50).

 There are also bigger sharing plates for bigger party sizes, including the bbq seafood platter (S$68) comprising grilled prawn, squid, fish and vegetables.